Originate/create-originate-app/README.md

 scratch at any time by running `yarn workspace @/backend db:destroy`.
 Test database containers are deleted once tests complete.

-> ⚠️ TODO: We plan to enhance the dev database scripts so that you can run dev
-> databases for multiple projects simultaneously without port or container name
-> conflicts.

 ### Rapid development cycle

 The app database schema is inferred from code.
 In development mode when you make